2 euro cent coin: Obverse (national) sides

 The obverse side of the coin depends on the issuing country.
-All have to include twelve stars (in most cases in a circle around the edge), the engraver's initials, and the year of issue.
-New designs also have to include the name or initials of the issuing country.
-The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin.
-(Currently this is true only of Greece, which engraves "2 ΛΕΠΤΑ" upon their coins in the Greek alphabet.
-Austria, which still shows the denomination in German, will have to change its design to comply; see below.)
+All have to include the name or an abbrevation of the issuing country.
+The national side of circulation coins shall bear a circle of 12 stars that shall fully surround the national design, including the year mark and the indication of the issuing Member State’s name.
+The side cannot repeat the denomination of the coin unless the issuing country uses an alphabet other than Latin (currently, Greece and Cyprus are the only such countries and Greece engraves "2 ΛΕΠΤΑ" (2 lepta) on its coins); Austria ignores this rule, engraving "ZWEI EURO CENT" on its coins, hence will have to change its design to comply this rule.

+Belgium, Finland, France, the Netherlands and Spain minted coins dated 1999, 2000 and 2001 although these entered circulation in 2002.
+Monaco minted coins dated 2001 although these entered circulation in 2002 too.

-Planned designs
+Potential designs

-Austria, Germany and Greece will at some point need to update their designs to comply with guidelines requiring them to include the issuing state's name or initial, and to not repeat the denomination of the coin.
+Austria, Germany and Greece will at some point need to update their designs to comply with guidelines requiring them to include the issuing state's name or initial, and to not repeat the denomination of the coin (Austria only).
+On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro.
 Some of them have already agreed upon their coin designs, but it is not known exactly when they will adopt the currency, and hence these are not yet minted.
 See Enlargement of the eurozone for expected entry dates of these countries.

 Usage

 The one- and two-cent coins were initially introduced in order to ensure that the introduction of the euro was not used as an excuse by retailers to heavily round up prices.
-However, due to the cost to business and the mints of maintaining a circulation of low value coins, Belgium, Finland, Ireland, Italy, the Netherlands and Slovakia round prices to the nearest five cents (Swedish rounding) for cash payments, producing only a handful of those coins for collectors rather than general circulation.
-Despite this, the coins are still legal tender and produced outside these states, so if a customer with a two-cent coin minted elsewhere wishes to pay with it, they may.
+However, due to the cost to business and the mints of maintaining a circulation of low value coins, Belgium, Estonia, Finland, Ireland, Italy, Lithuania, the Netherlands and Slovakia round prices to the nearest five cent (Swedish rounding) for cash payments, producing only a handful of those coins for collectors rather than general circulation.
+However, each euro country will always have to accept the small coins as legal tender.

 The Dutch Bank calculated it would save $36 million a year by not using the smaller coins.
 Other countries such as Germany favoured retaining the coins due to their desire for €1.99 prices, which appear more attractive to the consumer than a €2 price.
 According to a Eurobarometer survey of EU citizens, 64% across the Eurozone want their removal with prices rounded; with over 70% in Belgium, Ireland, Italy, the Netherlands and Slovakia.
 Only Portugal and Latvia had a plurality in favour of retaining the coins (49% against removal, 45–46% in favour).

 Nicknames

-In Flemish, the one-, two- and five-cent coins have the nickname koper (copper), ros (redhead), roske or rostjes (little redhead) due to their colour.
+In Flemish language, the 1c, 2c and 5c coins have the nickname koper (copper), ros (redhead), roske or rostjes (little redhead) due to their color.